Amazon Prime review: is it worth the money?

 The free trial

-Everyone can try it for free for 30-days.
-It’s best to time your trial for when you think you’ll most need free delivery or when there’s a big promo event such as Prime Day (in June/July each year) or Black Friday (the fourth Friday in November each year).
+Everyone can try Amazon Prime free for 30-days.
+It’s best to time your trial for when you think you’ll most need free delivery or when there’s a big promo event such as Prime Day, which tends to be in June or July each year; or Black Friday, which is on the fourth Friday of November each year.

-Since any adult in the household can take out a trial, if there’s more than one of you it’s possible to double up – or more.
-We used the first of our trials a few months before our wedding for last minute supplies, and then our second in late November/ early December for Christmas gifts.
+Since every adult in the household can take out a free trial, if there’s more than one of you it’s possible to double up – or more.
+Once again, you can time these trials for times you’ll need to make more purchases, like ahead of an event or to prep for things like Christmas gifts.

 The annual membership: £95 a year

 Amazon Prime costs a hefty £95 a year.
-This is a lot so you’ve really got to use two or three of the perks for it to represent good value.
+This is a lot so you’ve got to use at least two or three of the perks for it to represent good value.

 There used to be a couple of times a year where you could get the membership for around £59.
 These were usually in the run-up to Amazon Prime Day and Black Friday, though they’ve not happened in recent years.
-I always list these on my Amazon deals and discounts page (so bookmark it and check back!).
+We always list these on our Amazon deals and discounts page, so bookmark it and check back!

 The monthly subscription: £8.99 a month

-If you don’t want to pay for the full year, then you can opt instead for an £8.99 monthly subscription which you can cancel at any time.
-It will work out as cheaper than the annual plan if you pay for nine months or less, or practically the same for 10 months.
+If you don’t want to pay for the full year then you can opt for an £8.99 monthly subscription instead, which you can cancel whenever you want.
+It will work out cheaper than the annual plan if you pay for nine months or less, or practically the same for 10 months.

 The student discount: £47.49 a year

-There’s an option which will give students six months free, then three years at £47.49 a year.
+There’s an option which gets students six months free, then three years at £47.49 a year.
 A monthly option costs £4.49.

 To get this you need to have a student card.
 Sadly, the loophole where anyone could get a student card is closed, though you might be able to get an alumni card.

-Again, each household member can have the trial, so you once more can double up.
-We did this, giving us a full year for free, before moving on to the half-price deal.
+Again, each household member can have the trial, so you can easily double up.

 What you get with Amazon Prime